conao3/celpa/README.md

 `package-initialize` may be unnecessary depending on the Emacs version you use.

-### MELPA Stable
+### CELPA Stable

-Packages in MELPA are built directly from the latest package source code in the upstream repositories, but we also build and publish packages corresponding to the latest tagged code in those repositories, where version tags exist.
-These packages are published in a separate package archive called [MELPA Stable](https://stable.melpa.org).
-Most users should prefer MELPA over MELPA Stable.
+Packages in CELPA are built directly from the latest package source code in the upstream repositories, but we also build and publish packages corresponding to the latest tagged code in those repositories, where version tags exist.
+These packages are published in a separate package archive called [CELPA Stable](https://stable.celpa.org).
+Most users should prefer CELPA over CELPA Stable.

 Some notes:

-* If you leave the original MELPA server in your `package-archives` then by default you will get the *development* versions of packages and not the stable ones, because the development versions are higher.
+* If you leave the original CELPA server in your `package-archives` then by default you will get the *development* versions of packages and not the stable ones, because the development versions are higher.